yinho999/loco-oauth2/README.md

-+++
-title = "OAuth2"
-description = ""
-date = 2024-02-22T08:00:00+00:00
-updated = 2024-02-22T08:00:00+00:00
-draft = false
-weight = 21
-sort_by = "weight"
-template = "docs/page.html"

-[extra]
-lead = ""
-toc = true
-top = false
-flair =[]
-+++

 OAuth2 is a protocol that allows a user to grant a third-party web site or application access to the user's protected resources, without necessarily revealing their long-term credentials or even their identity.
 For this to work, the user needs to authenticate with the third-party site and grant access to the client application.

 Loco supports OAuth2 with the `oauth2` feature.
 Currently Loco supports the Authorization Code Grant.
 Client Credentials Grant and Implicit Grant are planned for future releases.

 Offical `RFC 6749` OAuth2 documentation can be found [here](https://datatracker.ietf.org/doc/html/rfc6749).\
 Shuttle tutorial can be found [here](https://www.shuttle.rs/blog/2023/08/30/using-oauth-with-axum).

 ## Setup

 Add the `oauth2` function as a Hook in the `app.rs` file and import the `oauth2` module from `loco_rs`.

 ```rust
 use loco_rs::oauth2_store::{oauth2_grant::OAuth2ClientGrantEnum, OAuth2ClientStore};

 impl Hooks for App {
     async fn oauth2(
         config: &Config,